0n1cOn3/dnf-manager/README.md

 # dnf-manager

-A script created to ease a process of moving to a new system by restoring a set of predefined DNF packages.

-Uses package names and ignores versions during operations.
-Can use any text file with package names list for import operation.

-**Requires root privileges to run.**
+This is a Bash script for managing packages in a Fedora-based Linux distribution.
+It can export a list of currently installed packages to a file, and import a list of packages from a file to install them on the system.

-## Use
+## Usage

-    $ sudo ./dnf-manager.sh
-    Usage: sudo ./dnf-manager.sh [-o <export|import>] [-p <arg...>]
+`sudo ./pkg_manage.sh [-o <export|import>] [-p <file_path>]`

+### Options

+-   `-o`: Specifies the operation to perform.
+Can either be `export` or `import`.
+-   `-p`: Specifies the file path.
+For `export`, the file should not exist, and for `import`, the file should exist and be readable.

+### Examples

+Export a list of installed packages to a file:

+`sudo ./pkg_manage.sh -o export -p pkg_list.txt`

+Import a list of packages from a file:

+`sudo ./pkg_manage.sh -o import -p pkg_list.txt`

+## Functions

+### export_pkgs

+Exports names of installed packages (without version and architecture) to a plain text file.

+### import_pkgs

-    -o  Operation to perform, can either be export or import: export - Exports names of installed packages (without version and architecture) to a plain text file. import - Imports package names from plain text file and installs the same set of packages removing the ones not in the list.
+Imports package names from plain text file and installs the same set of packages removing the ones not in the list.

-    -p  Relative filepath, file shouldn't exist for export operation and should exist, be readable and not empty for import operation.
+### check_pkgs

+Compares the package list from import_pkgs against the list of installed packages and shows the differences.
+Asks the user if they want to install the missing packages.

+## Contributing

+Feel free to submit pull requests or issues if you find any bugs or have any suggestions for improvement.

 ## Copyright Disclaimer
 Original source code has been brought by [Molnix888](https://github.com/Molnix888/dnf-export-import-pkgs)